When wildlife biologist Matthew Schnupp began his career, the emphasis was on conserving habitat.

 Murphy, a Penn Vet alum who has served on the faculty since 2005, had worked with Ellis for years as part of the NWDC.
 With a long-standing interest in wildlife issues and expertise in toxicology, she also has worked closely with the PGC and other state agencies through the PADLS New Bolton Center’s diagnostics work.

-“CWD is such a hot topic in Pennsylvania,” said Ellis.
+“CWD is such a hot topic in Pennsylvania,” says Ellis.
 “The disease’s spread has been difficult to control.
 It’s also a challenging disease politically because one of the preferred management techniques to control it is culling, and that’s a very unpopular thing to do in a state that sells the second most hunting licenses in America.”

 There’s also a lot of “confusion and misinformation and fear” surrounding the disease, notes Murphy.
-While no human cases have been documented, some scientists believe that such a leap from wildlife to humans is possible.
+While no human cases have been documented, some scientists believe that such a leap from wildlife to human is possible.
 As a result, many hunters submit samples of the deer they kill for CWD testing before they consume the meat.
 The demand for testing had overwhelmed the PGC, and test results were taking weeks or even months to come back.

-“It was clear from talking with hunters that expediting the time it took to provide them CWD test results was tremendously important,” Schnupp said.
+“It was clear from talking with hunters that expediting the time it took to provide them CWD test results was tremendously important,” Schnupp says.
 “That heightened its priority status for us.
 We addressed the delay head-on, finding more timely ways to test and notify successful deer hunters who submitted samples.”

 In addition, through Wildlife Futures, PGC, Penn Vet scientists, and others are working collaboratively to devise a science-backed response plan for CWD management that takes into account what is happening in other state agencies both within and outside Pennsylvania.

-Poised to Respond
+Poised to respond

 While CWD spurred the program’s earliest actions, it’s far from the only challenge in its sights.
 White-nose syndrome, for one, has decimated the state’s bat populations since it was first detected in Pennsylvania in 2008.
 PGC bat biologist Greg Turner is renowned for his years of research into the fungal disease, and his attempts at control and intervention.
 The partnership with Penn may lend even more support to those efforts.